Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

 If one further assumes that both $S_0$ and $S_T$ are relatively constant across trials, then the distribution of the times is the reciprocal of a normal distribution:

-which Carpenter terms the Recinormal distribution.
+which Carpenter terms the \textbf{Recinormal distribution}~ \cite{carpenter1995neural,Noorani2016}.

+The stochasticity behind the LATER model can be described at the \emph{macroscopic level}, in terms of full probability distribution functions, by interpreting LATER as an optimal model of Bayesian decision making, see Box \ref{tab:Later} and Fig. \ref{Fig:Later} (right).

-We can thus consider the function $S(t)$, namely the evidence accumulated at time $t$ starting from prior level $S(0)=S_0$ in the process of reaching the threshold $S_T$.
-It can be shown that the average accumulation of evidence $<S(t)>$ with mean rate $r$ is described by a normal distribution centered at a mean $S_0 + r t$ having variance at time $t$ equal to $\sigma_r^2 t^2$ \cite{moscoso2008theory}.
-This probabilistic behavior at the macroscopic level corresponds to a microscopic behavior of the random walker $S(t)$ described by a Langevin-type SDE of drift $r$ and diffusion coefficient $\sigma_r \sqrt{2t}$:
+The corresponding description at the microscopic level explains the LATER model in terms of a random walk model.
+In this perspective, we consider the function $S(t)$, as the evidence accumulated at time $t$ starting from prior level $S(0)=S_0$ in the process of reaching the threshold $S_T$.
+The random ``trajectory'' in time of $S(t)$ is that of a drifting gaussian random walker as shown in Fig. \ref{Fig:LaterRW}.
+Indeed, it can be formally shown that the average accumulation of evidence $<S(t)>$ with mean rate $r$ is described by a normal distribution centred at a mean $S_0 + r t$ having variance at time $t$ equal to $\sigma_r^2 t^2$ \cite{moscoso2008theory}.
+Then the microscopic behaviour of the random walker $S(t)$ is described by a Langevin-type SDE of drift $r$ and diffusion coefficient $\sigma_r \sqrt{2t}$:

 where $W(t)$ is the standard Wiener process with linear drift.
 Thus LATER can be considered a non-linear version of the Drift Diffusion Model \cite{ratcliff2008} of decision making.
+Note how the random walk model provides the microscopic dynamics of how the long-tail skewed distribution of reaction times is originated (Fig. \ref{Fig:LaterRW}).

-One implication of all this is that the large random variation observed in latencies is not the result of noise at the input, as has commonly been supposed, but represents a gratuitous, ``deliberate'' randomising device whose purpose is presumably to prevent the generation of undesirably stereotyped behaviour - a roulette-wheel within the brain, that one may or may not care to think of as the basis for the sense of free will.
+One general implication of all this is that the large random variation observed in latencies is not the result of noise at the input, as has commonly been supposed, but represents a gratuitous, ``deliberate'' randomising device (summarised by the random term $dW(t)$ in Eq. \ref{eq:laterSDE}).
+It has been surmised that its purpose is to prevent the generation of undesirably stereotyped behaviour - a roulette-wheel within the brain, that one may or may not care to think of as the basis for the sense of free will and creativity \cite{Noorani2016}.

+Eventually, it is worth pointing out that the predictions of latencies from random walk models and from the original LATER model are very similar, and in fact can only really be distinguished when there are a vast number of data points for latencies.